themi/magrav/hat-pack/02-gans-production.md

 _Current_.
 I recommend 30-50mA.
 The amount of extra resistance to apply to your circutt will vary based on the size of your plates, the number of nano-coating layers, the length of your connecting wires and amount of salt water solution, salinity and running time.
 Using a variable resistor or better still a Laboratory Power Supply is required.

 _Oxygen_.
 The more current you apply to the setup the more air you need to pump into the saltwater solution.
-Without current the ambient air in the solution and on the surface is sufficient to supply the production process, however with current there will not be enough ambient oxygen to oxidise the GANS.
+Without current the ambient air in the solution and on the surface is sufficient to supply the production process, however with current there may not be enough ambient oxygen to oxidise the GANS.
 GANS will still be produced but without oxygen, and thus of a lower strength.

 _Cathode/Anode_.
 The nano-coated copper plate is the cathode (-ve) so connect the current's negative terminal to the nano-coated plate.
 Note: Reversing the connection will still yeild GANS - its the presence of salt, oxygen, nano-coating and the anode that produce the GANS not the direction of current.